meteor/meteor/guide/source/using-node-v14.21.4.md

 Meteor Software will offer Meteor.js Node.js 14 ESM for 12 months beyond the official end-of-life date (April 2023 - April 2024).

-These updates will have a focus on security and critical bug fixes, and will not include any new features or breaking changes, most changes will be a cherry-pick from Node.js v16.x and running all Node.js test suites.
+These updates will focus on security and critical bug fixes, and will not include any new features or breaking changes, most changes will be a cherry-pick from Node.js v16.x and running all Node.js test suites.